HomeTrips & RatesGalleryReviewsReportsTarget SpeciesMeet the Captain

 Species You'll Want to Hook

-Southern Flounder: These flat masters of camouflage are a prized catch in Charleston waters.
-They're ambush predators, lying in wait on the sandy bottom to snatch up unsuspecting prey.
+Southern Flounder: These masters of camouflage are a prized catch in Charleston waters.
+They're ambush predators that lie flat on the bottom, blending in perfectly with their surroundings.
 Flounder fishing is an art form, requiring finesse and patience.
-The best time to target them is during their fall run, when they move towards the ocean to spawn.
-Anglers love the challenge of enticing a bite and the reward of some of the tastiest fillets around.
+The best time to target them is during the fall when they're fattening up for their offshore migration.
+Anglers love the challenge of hooking these flat fish, and their sweet, white meat makes for some of the best fish tacos you'll ever taste.

 Time to Book Your Spot